-Queen of the gods.
+Queen of the Roman gods and goddesses.
 Saturn’s daughter Juno was the wife and sister of Jupiter, and sister of Neptune and Pluto.
 She was the mother of Juventas, Mars and Vulcan.

 3. Minerva (Athena)

 4. Neptune (Poseidon)

-Brother of Jupiter, Pluto and Juno, Neptune was god of freshwater and the sea, along with earthquakes, hurricanes and horses.
+Brother of Jupiter, Pluto and Juno, Neptune was the Roman god of freshwater and the sea, along with earthquakes, hurricanes and horses.

 5. Venus (Aphrodite)

-Mother of the Roman people, Venus was the goddess of love, beauty, fertility, sex, desire and prosperity, equal to her Greek counterpart Aphrodite.
+Mother of the Roman people, Venus was the Roman goddess of love, beauty, fertility, sex, desire and prosperity, equal to her Greek counterpart Aphrodite.

 6. Mars (Ares)